4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Encouraging transparency about project progress, changes, schedules, and possible disruptions will help staff develop a positive view of the new system.

-- In-depth hands-on and/or virtual training with the addition of proper documentation will ensure that staff feel comfortable in the new system.
+- In-depth, hands-on, and/or virtual training, along with proper documentation, will ensure that staff feel comfortable with the new system.

 Getting the Highest Possible ROI from Your New ERP

 When it comes down to it, one of the key indicators for ERP implementation success is a comprehensive software rollout strategy.
-These plans or strategies can seem like overkill but skipping out on those details can be the difference between a smooth transition and a costly project failure.
-Read more about how important the last 10% of ERP planning is by downloading the whitepaper below.
+These plans or strategies can seem like overkill, but skipping out on those details can be the difference between a smooth transition and a costly project failure.